 Pinterest has also been randomly marking accounts as SPAM.

 SEO is the process of optimizing your website for organic traffic from search engines.
-Organic traffic is more stable and even converts better.
+Organic traffic is stable and converts better.

 I recently purchased Debbie Gartner’s Easy On Page SEO and Easy Backlinks for SEO.
 It is the perfect introductory SEO book.
-SEO takes time to see the results, so I’m working on optimizing all my old posts.
+SEO takes time to see the results, so I’m working on optimizing all my old posts with all the tips she shares in your books.

 I have always tried to keep my expenses low while increasing my income.
 I didn’t want to invest in any courses because there was so much information out there for free.
 So, I did a lot of reading about blogging.